rahibw/Blue-team-detection-Projects/README.md

 # detection--
-Here I have some documents/PDF where i explain some of the techniques used by the Attackers and how we can detect them
+Here I have some documents/PDF where I explained some of the techniques used by the Attackers and how we can detect them